-All employees are expected to arrive to work on time.
+All employees are expected to arrive at work on time.
 Arriving to work "on time" means arriving at your worksite early enough to be ready and able to begin work at the employee's designated start time.
 Any employee who is consistently late may be disciplined up to and including termination of employment.

-A lunch break is to be taken between 11:00 AM and 1:30 PM, at the discretion of the Department Director and/or the employee's immediate supervisor.
-A lunch break may be counted as part of the 40-hour workweek so long as the time does not exceed 30 minutes each day.
 Within each department, lunch schedules may vary in length and will be staggered so each department always has office coverage.
-For the benefit of the employee, the 30 minute lunch break shall not be reduced to make up time absent during the day or work week.
+A lunch break will not be counted as part of the workday.
+For the benefit of the employee, the lunch break shall not be reduced to make up time absent during the day or work week.
 If you need an occasional longer lunch break for personal reasons, please visit with your immediate supervisor.